 That ironing can wait.
 And the world won’t implode if you put off the vacuuming for another day.
 Sit down and take a couple of hours off.
-Catch up on some great TV shows or read about the latest celebrity events like the 2019 Met Gala and check out all the incredible outfits and designs.
+Catch up on some great TV shows or read about the latest home and fashion trends.
 If the kids are at home, take advantage of their nap time – make a cup of tea and put your feet up instead of doing household chores.

 Take a bath

 Sometimes a quick shower is all we have time for on a morning.
 So, take some time on the evening when the kids are asleep or when you’ve got back from work and run yourself a lovely hot bath.
 Fill it with a gorgeous bath cream or Epsom salts to sooth those aching muscles.
 Shave your legs, exfoliate or just sit there and enjoy the quiet.

 Meditation is often something we associate with religious connotations.
 But focusing on your breathing, being conscious of your body and finding your “Mantra” is something anyone can do – and everyone should try!
 If you’re unsure of where to start, check out some videos on YouTube and you’ll get the hang of it.
 Clearing your mind and taking part in relaxing breathing techniques can reduce stress and make you feel much better.